jacobian/overcast-sonos/README.md

     - Here is an [example screenshot](./customsd_example.png) of how your service should look when you submit it

 1. In your Sonos controller, go to "Add Music Service", then add the service above.

+*If you're reinstalling the app then increment the presentation map version, otherwise the previous one will be used.
+You also need to do this if an update is released with an updated presentation map!*

  See the [TODO list](./TODO.md) for some nice-to-haves.